Brokenness Is Not The End Of The Story — Restorative Justice Is The End Game

 But despite human depravity (even amongst Christians), God has worked through diligent stewards and rebellious people to make significant progress in bringing heaven on earth.
 Look at injustices from the start of humanity to today, and you'll see how bad it was and how far we've come — but there is still work for us all to do!
 And, there will always be the work of the heart required of every generation.

 What makes restorative justice even possible is that we are all made in the image of God (if not, what basis do we have for human dignity?)
-We're given moral values and duties in which we are responsible to embrace and live out.
+We're given moral values and duties which we are responsible for embracing and living out.
 The scriptures help direct how we can embrace and live out these important directives.

 - Rescue the disadvantaged.
 (Jeremiah 22:3)